 Oh how I had looked forward to this moment for so long.
 It may sound weird to say but I did kind of feel a little sad that it would be over soon.
 I had my headlamp and glasses ready to go on my chair because I knew I would be needing them soon.
 The only thing is that I left them right where I had placed them and it was getting dark.
 Half a mile into this final loop I realized I would be in trouble.
 Not only did I not have my headlamp, my sunglasses, which are prescription, were making it really hard to see with the setting sun.
 I had my phone on me, though, so I knew I could pull it out and use it like a flashlight when darkness set in if I had to.
 As I got to the (mid-course) aid station the volunteers cheered me on and empathized with my situation-I was now having to run alone in the dark in a nature preserve that was full of weird sounds and spiders with glowing eyes that look like crystals in the dark!
 When I came around to the aid station for the second time (It was on a part of the course that we passed twice for each loop) they realized I didn’t have a headlamp and all scrambled to help me.
-I wound up accepting a lamp from Regis (who had recently finished his 50K) and was off for the final two (DARK!!!) miles.
+I wound up accepting a lamp from a friend (who had recently finished his 50K) and was off for the final two (DARK!!!) miles.

 There was something truly magical about this point in the race.
 It was dark, for sure, and I was so happy to have that headlamp!
 I still had my sunglasses on but without them everything would have been a blur because I’m so near-sighted it isn’t even funny.
 So I stumbled along the course and made my way up the final uphill.
 I had ascended Mount Ridge for the last time!!!
 (Yes, I had to climb to the top of that sand dune 42 times during this race and it was almost over!!!)
 It would be all downhill from there-one more mile to go!
 To say it was PITCH DARK would be an understatement.
 I ran as much as I could but I was in so much pain at this point it was more like a stumble/hobble/sprint/walk kind of a thing.
 When I finally made it to the sidewalk/boardwalk final stretch I rallied for one final sprint!
 I managed to fly over the finish line in true Jeanette fashion…my final kick has always been my strength!
 Oh what a feeling to have finally finished!!!
 I hugged my awesome race directors, collected my medal and race swag (I won my Sand Spur gaiters!!!), posed for a picture and plopped in my chair for a quick rest before gathering up all of my stuff.
 My son was there to drive me home and I was so grateful to not have to get behind the wheel of a car I cannot tell you!